 In addition to following special requirements for offering healthcare, small business owners also need to consider how they’ll manage this new benefit.
 This means not only handling policy administration, but also health insurance billing.

 Fortunately, you don’t have to take on employee benefits administration alone.
-As a Professional Employer Organization, GMS can leverage its buying power to procure quality group health insurance coverage for lower premiums than a small business would on its own.
+As a Professional Employer Organization (PEO), GMS can leverage its buying power to procure quality group health insurance coverage for lower premiums than a small business would be able to obtain on its own.
 GMS also gives you access to trained benefits experts who can help small businesses stay compliant with any health insurance requirements.

 Looking to invest in health insurance for your small business?
 Contact GMS today to talk to one of our experts about we can help you attract and retain quality employees through benefits administration and other services.